raelgc/win_us_intl/README.md

 sudo yum -y install uim uim-gtk3 imsettings-switch -q uim
 ```
-Logout and login (or restart all programs you were using)
+Logout and login (or restart all programs you were using).

 ### openSUSE